MolotovCherry/RustPlay/README.md

 - Can play scratches (very basic functionality currently)
 - Nice terminal snapping close / open functionality
 - Dynamic code analysis automatically infers dependencies from everywhere in your source code using your `use` statements
 - - Is even smart enough to know when the crate is named `crate-name` instead of `crate_name` on crates.io and automatically fix it for you.
-These cases don't need a custom depedency declaration!
+These cases don't need a custom dependency declaration!
 - For more complex needs such as specific versions and crate features, can manually include deps in cargo.toml or even whole sections of cargo.toml code

 ![Ui Demo](/readme_assets/ui.gif)